Be a leader in the business of health care

 - Integrate values, ethics, and social justice into the management and leadership of health care systems, services, and delivery, in keeping with the Jesuit Catholic tradition

 The BS in Healthcare Administration differs from a traditional business degree, focusing on understanding how health care functions and how to best manage those functions.
 Students must complete 121 credit hours to graduate.
 Download the full HCA class of 2023 curriculum.
 Download the 2023 Curriculum.

 Coursework includes University Core, Healthcare Administration core courses, electives, business courses in the Quinlan School of Business and field internship.
 Students also have room in their program of study to add a minor, in complementary areas such as global and international studies, marketing, or bioethics.
-Learn more about academic policies.
+Learn more about the program here.

 The BS in Healthcare Administration curriculum includes the following: